astuder/dAISy/Firmware/readme.md

 	*dAISy USB v4.0x* followed by hardware information, e.g. *dAISy USB 3 (5503)*

-Please let me know if you run into any issues.
+Please let me know if you run into any problems.
+Also don't hesitate to contact me if this all sounds too complicated, and you don't have a resident geek to ask for help.